-To be eligible for the Careers in Science Intern Program, applicants must:
+No experience necessary!
+To be eligible for the program, applicants must:

 - Be currently enrolled full time as a 9th or 10th grade student in an SFUSD school

 - Be able to obtain a valid work permit (US citizens and others authorized to work in the US)

-- Demonstrate interest and enthusiasm for learning, teaching, and conducting science
+- Demonstrate interest and enthusiasm for learning, teaching, and doing science

 How to Apply